SABS-R3/module01_se_day2/_episodes/02-functional.md

 ## Side Effect and Pure Functions

-There's nothing particularly special about the behaviour of functions in Python, almost any valid code can be put inside a function to be called from elsewhere.
+There's nothing particularly special about the behaviour of functions in Python, almost any valid code can be put inside a function to be called from elsewhere (even defining classes or other functions).
-This includes defining
 This means that each function can do anything the Python language can do.

 In well designed code, a function should only be responsible for one task (see: Single Responsibility Principle).